moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/batch.md

      --8<-- 'code/builders/interact/ethereum-api/precompiles/batch/web3py-batch.py'
      ```

-Afterwards, you should be all set to interact with the batch precompile as one typically would with a contract in [Ethers](/builders/interact/ethereum-api/libraries/ethersjs/){target=\_blank}.
+Afterwards, you should be all set to interact with the Batch Precompile as one typically would with a contract in [Ethers](/builders/interact/ethereum-api/libraries/ethersjs/){target=\_blank}.

 --8<-- 'text/_disclaimers/third-party-content.md'